Wilson Sonsini Goodrich & Rosati - The Inside View

 The first stage: recruitment on and off campus

 Given Wilson Sonsini’s strategic focus, it’ll come as no surprise that hiring partners look for those with “a strong desire to work with technology, life sciences and other growth companies,” the firm tells us.
-The firm recruits from “the leading law schools” as well as through resume drops.
+The firm participates in OCI at “the leading law schools” as well as recruiting through resume drops, and welcomes direct applications from qualified candidates nationwide.
 Interviews are conducted by partners who are on the hiring committee or are alumni of the school.
 A hiring partner adds: “Given our extensive work for technology, life sciences, renewable energy, and other growth companies at all stages of development, we are particularly interested in candidates who want to work for those companies.
 We are also interested in candidates who have the requisite scientific expertise for one of our intellectual property practices.”
 To prepare, our hiring partner source recommends candidates “know which practices and offices are hiring through the summer program.
-Read the bio of the attorney you are meeting on campus in advance.
+Read the bio of the attorney you are meeting on campus in advance.”

 Top tips for this stage: